Pure Romance Logo

 Pure Romance Emblem

-The Pure Romance brand identity is harmoniously combined with the name: the lines are smooth, smooth, clean, with a romantic slant and an image of the heart.
-Although the lettering is a little out of this style with its sharpness, it adds dynamics and practicality to it.
+The Pure Romance brand identity is harmoniously combined with the name: the lines are smooth and clean, with a romantic slant and a heart icon.
+Although the lettering is a little out of style in terms of sharpness, it adds dynamism and practicality.

 Pure Romance Symbol

-For the text part of the logo, the designers chose a typeface called Baker Signet.
-It is semi-grotesque – no distinct serifs, but also miniature extensions at the ends of the letters.
-The firm palette is stable and always consists of deep pink, close to the color of fuchsia.
+For the text portion of the logo, the designers chose the typeface Baker Signet.
+It is semi-grotesque, with no distinct serifs, but also miniature extensions at the ends of the letters.
+The firm palette is stable and always includes deep pink, close to fuchsia.